Hobe-Frank/RPF/README.md

 * **Dual Regularization Mechanism (DRM)**: Integrates localization difficulty and feature discriminability into variance learning, consisting of Difficulty-Aware Alignment (DAA) loss and Sparsity Constraint (SC) loss.

-Datasets 📊
+#Datasets 📊

-We evaluate RPF on four widely used clean benchmarks, and further construct corruption benchmarks to simulate uncertain environments.
+We evaluate RPF on three widely used clean benchmarks, and further construct corruption benchmarks to simulate uncertain environments.

 ## Clean Benchmarks 🏞️